lilyhanhub/kickstarter-analysis/README.md

 ## Overview  of Project:
-Providing analysis on Kickstarter data to uncover trends for Louice.
+Providing analysis on Kickstarter data to uncover trends for Louice's project campaign.
 As Louise's play Fever came close to its fundraising goal in a short amount of time.
 Now, she wants to
 This analysis would help Louice see the outcomes with data visualizaitons.